 Texas law enforcement takes shoplifting seriously – even if the offender is a minor with an otherwise clean record.
 One moment of bad judgment or giving in to peer pressure can mean a criminal conviction, fines, and community service hours.
 Even accidental shoplifting (unintentionally forgetting to pay for merchandise or services) or retail theft can have legal consequences.
-If you or someone you know recently received a shoplifting charge in Houston, you need a competent defense attorney.
+If you or someone you know recently received a shoplifting charge in Houston, you need a competent defense attorney that specializes in shoplifting cases.
 You need David A. Breston, Attorney at Law.

 Houston Shoplifting Laws and Penalties

 Shoplifting by taking an item out of the store, or even changing the price on a product to a lower amount, is punishable with fines and even jail time, depending on the value of the item.
 The store owners also have the right to ban the offender for a certain period of time or for life.
 In the juvenile court system, those charged with theft may face fines, restitution, mandatory counseling, probation, or detention.
 Here are the potential sentences for shoplifting in Texas:

 - Value of item less than $50: Class C misdemeanor.
 Punishable with a $500 fine.